wahib453/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered

 The serious challenge I encountered was using the CountIFs().
-I was not sure as to how to go about typing the syntax.
+I was not sure about how to go about typing the syntax.
 Also, some of the instructions are not vividly stated.

 Watching a video on how to use the CountIFs() and discussing with colleagues helped overcome the challenges.